MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

               BlockOf(Float64) |> IsFlow)
     =#

-Monadic composition connects the pipelines by fusing their output flows.
+Elementwise composition connects the pipelines by fusing their output flows.
 The least upper bound of the flow cardinalities is the cardinality of the fused flow.

     dept_employee_card = cardinality(target(dept_employee))